ABOUT PACIFIC BIODIESEL

 Since its inception over 15 years ago, Pacific Biodiesel has built 12 facilities on the mainland U.S. and Japan, and completed expansions on several of those plants.
-It’s newest venture, Big Island Biodiesel, located on Hawaii Island, will begin production in the 4th quarter of 2012.
+It’s newest venture, Big Island Biodiesel, located on Hawaii Island, began production in the 4th quarter of 2012.
+Featuring zero-waste processing, this facility produces the highest quality biodiesel available in the country.
 The company has been recognized as a renewable energy pioneer by local, national, and international organizations including: the US Dept. of Energy, the American Society of Mechanical Engineers, the Solid Waste Association of North America, the Small Business Administration, and the United Nations Industrial Development Organization.

 Telephone: (808) 877-3144

 - About Pacific Biodiesel

 - Partners and Subsidiaries